 Well, things got worse.
 My project was hit hard, and the surrounding projects were hit even harder.

 I found out two weeks ago that my number was up.
-Without a billable project to call home, my employer had no choice but to… liberate me from the handcuffs that have enslaved me for the past 14 years!
+Without a billable project to call home, my employer had no choice but to let me go.

 Don’t Worry, I’m Not Retired Yet